-We often turn our attention to our breath when we climb up stairs, or when we practice yoga.
-But for the most of the day we don’t pay attention to the way we breath.
-If we get used to make a quick control to our breath during the day, we can easily recognize our stress levels and improve the quality of our life.
+We often turn our attention to our breath when we climb upstairs, or when we practice yoga.
+But for most of the day we don’t pay attention to the way we breathe.
+If we get used to making quick control of our breath during the day, we can easily recognize our stress levels and improve the quality of our life.

 Deep and full breathing can overcome the obstacle of stress and send clearer messages to our nervous system.

 On the other hand surface breathing is the natural reaction to a stressful situation.
 At the same time, messages are sent to our nervous system that something is wrong, and this fact activates even more stress.

 This way, even if you sit and work at your computer and everything seems fine, you may give the order to your body to release the stress hormones-especially if you sit humbly since the bad stance compresses the torso, and this limits the lungs and you end up with surface breathing.